danvolchek/AdventOfCode/README.md

 `go run cmd/template/main.go` or `make template` will infer which directory to generate by looking at the last completed puzzle and generating the next one.
 E.g. if 2021/5/leaderboard exists, it'll generate 2021/5/optimized.
 Once that exists, it'll generate 2021/6/leaderboard, and so on.

+When inferring arguments, solutions to skip can be specified through `cmd/skip.txt`.
+Each line is of the format `year/day/types # optional comment` where types is a comma separated list of either `l` for leaderboard solutions or `o` for optimized solutions.
+If no types are provided it defaults to all types for that day, if no day then all days for that year.
+Comments optional.

 The year/day/type can be provided manually as well.
 See `go run cmd/template/main.go --help` for argument info.

 ## Updating the completion tables